-I’ll run a few points on why starting your own podcast write now might be a great idea:
+Here’s why starting your own podcast right now might be a great idea:

 Seriously?
 There’s no budget to it.
 Except, of course, time, which is the most valuable resource.
-For the basic editing, you can use a software tool like GarageBand (for Mac users) our Audacity for Windows to do it.
+For basic editing, you can use a software tool like GarageBand (for Mac users) or Audacity for Windows to do it.